Schnur Scale Breast Reduction Calculator

 Where:

 Finally, the tool compares your planned removal weight against this minimum to determine if the surgery meets criteria.
-This method ensures a standardized, objective assessment widely accepted by insurance providers.
+This method aims to provide a standardized, objective assessment widely accepted by insurance providers.

 What Your Medical Necessity Status Means